PyAr/djangogirls-tutorial-es/original/django_forms/README.md

 <a href="{% url 'post_new' %}" class="top-menu"><span class="glyphicon glyphicon-plus"></span></a>
 ```

 Note that we want to call our new view `post_new`.
-The class `"glyphicon glyphicon-plus"` is provided by the bootstrap theme we are using, and will display a plus sign for us.
+The class `"glyphicon glyphicon-plus"` is provided by the Bootstrap theme we are using, and will display a plus sign for us.

 After adding the line, your html file should now look like this: